A tour of healthy open spaces and London’s architecturally inspiring curing places.

 Join this stroll through the streets of the Capital to encounter some of the city’s most celebrated homes for healing, uncover hidden gems including an art deco masterpiece, a regency cure for rheumatism and a last remaining remnant of The Poor Laws.
 Along the way hear the often untold stories of those who came in search of a cure.

-“Homes for Healing” is also available as a private tour at any time by prior arrangement, subject to a minimum charge.
+“Homes for Healers” is available as a private tour at any time by prior arrangement.

 For further details or to make a group booking for a private tour please contact us at email@example.com